The Dogs in Libraries programme is a way for children to practice their reading skills in a relaxed, non-threatening environment.

 - Improves confidence and teaches safe ways to interact with dogs.

-The programme has been run in other parts of New Zealand and around the world with fantastic results.
+The programme is also offered in other parts of New Zealand and around the world and has had fantastic results.

 How it works